JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 ### (Optional) Add a configuration script
 {id="add-script"}

 Custom profile configuration for Qodana linters is stored in `qodana.yaml`.
-When using a CI system, you need to put this file to the working directory manually.
-Alternatively, you can write a script that will do it for you.
+When using a CI system, the file is copied to the working directory from the project root automatically.
+Alternatively, you can write a script that writes a custom `qodana.yaml` to the working directory.

 1. On TeamCity left navigation panel, select your project and go to **Edit configuration | Build Steps**.

 2. Select **Add build step | Command Line**.

-3. For **Step name**, specify an optional name, for example, "Add qodana.yaml".
+3. For **Step name**, specify a name, for example, "Add qodana.yaml".

 4. For **Run**, select **Custom script**.

 5. In the **Custom script** editor, write a script that adds a custom `qodana.yaml` to the working directory.

-   In the example below, the script appends the following inspection exclusions to the configuration file:
+For example,

 ```shell
 #!/bin/sh